wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 There are two modes you could perform CDC using the SI: **Listening mode** and **Polling mode**.

-In polling mode, the datasource is periodically polled for capturing the changes.
+- Polling mode: In polling mode, the datasource is periodically polled for capturing the changes.
 The polling period can be configured.

-On listening mode, the SI will keep listening to the Change Log of the database and notify in case a change has taken place.
+- Listening mode:  On listening mode, the SI will keep listening to the Change Log of the database and notify in case a change has taken place.
 Here, you are immediately notified about the change, compared to polling mode.

 #### Type of events captured